vineetver/Parole-Hearing-Verdicts/README.md

     @abstractmethod
     def predict(self, X):
-        """Predict the labels for the given data.""" pass
+        """Predict the labels for the given dataset.""" pass

     @abstractmethod